Stathis92/DopeAmin/README.md

 Right now the game requires to be played in full screen mode.
 Controls: W, A, S, D - Movement.
 Left-MouseClick to select options.

-Game is in a very early stage: doesn't contain any music and sound effects, doesn't have a "You win" screen and there isn't much to do yet.
+Game is in a very early stage: doesn't have a "You win" screen and there isn't much to do yet.
+Takes 6minutes to finish all waves.

 You start as the knight which has the whip weapon by default.
 Other weapons: